 The reader should know that early rolls were almost always listed in relationship to the year of the sovereign's reign.
 In other words, "1 Edward III," would denote "during the first year of King Edward III's reign."

-Important Dates for the Barrows family
+Early History of the Barrows family

 This web page shows only a small excerpt of our Barrows research.
 Another 68 words (5 lines of text) covering the years 1192, 1242, 1497, 1483, 1534, 1599, 1534, 1550, 1593, 1630, 1677, 1613 and 1680 are included under the topic Early Barrows History in all our PDF Extended History products and printed products wherever possible.

 Barrows Spelling Variations